Trajinera in Xochimilco, Mexico

 Does Mexico have earthquakes?

-Yes, earthquakes occur across the country, especially from Baja California down the Pacific coast.
-And, aside from worrying about tap water, this is probably the biggest fear people have when coming to Mexico City.
-The city sits in a seismic zone, and the effects of strong tremors are amplified by the soft soil of the former lakebed, but earthquakes don’t happen that often, and they’re rarely as bad as the one that struck on September 19, 2017.
-Even so, we recommend that you keep your hotel or apartment keys, wallet, phone charger, and a pair of shoes near your door so that, in case of emergency, you can easily leave.
-Also, be sure to pack any specific medications (prescription or OTC) you may need.
+Yes, earthquakes occur nationwide, especially from Baja California down the Pacific coast.
+And aside from worrying about tap water, this is probably the most significant fear people have when coming to Mexico City.
+The city sits in a seismic zone, and the soft soil of the former lakebed amplifies the effects of strong tremors.
+Earthquakes don’t happen that often, and they’re rarely as bad as the one that struck on September 19, 2017.
+Even so, we recommend keeping your hotel or apartment keys, wallet, phone charger, and shoes near your door so you can quickly leave in an emergency.

 How bad is the noise pollution in Mexico?

 Mexico is a vibrant culture that’s very much punctuated by its sounds.
 While in Mexico, you’ll hear everything from dogs barking and trucks honking to vendors hawking their wares and friends whistling between the street and their apartments to get each other’s attention.
-The long and short is that the major cities in Mexico are often much louder than most US cities so you can either embrace it or get frustrated by it.
+The long and short is that the major cities in Mexico are often much louder than most US cities, so you can either embrace it or get frustrated by it.
 We say pack some earplugs and go with the flow!

 What should you not eat when you travel to Mexico?